dgaydukov/cert-aws/files/sa.md

     * dx - private secure connection between on-premise and aws region.
 Use it if you need high bandwidth.
     * vpn - IPSec connection over the public internet between on-premise and aws region.
 It's slower than dc since it use public internet.
 But can be setup very quickly.
 You can use vpn above dc, but it's redundant, cause dx is already secured.
 Best practice to configure vpn as failover for dx (in case it failed).
-LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB)
+LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB).
+LAG connections operate in Active/Active mode.
 DCG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
 Multi-account DCG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
 Direct Connect and DCG support both 1500 and 9001 MTU (you can also modify it if you need).
-Don't confuse:
+DX VIF (you have to create one of the following VIF to start using dx):
+* private - access vpc using private IP
+* public - access all aws public services using public IP.
+If you want to use vpn over dx you have to create this VIF.
+* transit - access vpc Transit Gateway associated with dx Don't confuse:
 * VPC PrivateLink - expose aws services (except s3/dynamoDb who are using gateway endpoint) or private ec2 to vpc in the same or other aws account, by adding eni inside vpc for exposed service
 If you have 3 vpc and ec2 in each of them, and you want to connect these 3 ec2 you can use either privateLink or vpc peering.
 PrivateLink is better solution, cause it allows you to connect only these 3 ec2, without exposing all other services from these vpc to each other.